nazihahmed/DemoApp/README.md

 Demo app with Login capabilities and list of shopping items

+> GO HERE TO TRY IT OUT ! [planck.deepweb.cloud](planck.deepweb.cloud)

 * Login is persisted with a secure cookie
 * Pagination and Filters are stored in query params
 * Logout clears the cookie and redirects to home page
+* app is adapted to work in cloudflare pages edge environment (V8)

 ## Developing